 Lidia Moretti – Co-Vice National President (Divisions / SA Division)

 Teacher Educator at the University of South Australia for over 25 years.
 Taught English in the Foreign Language Department of Huizhou University, China for 6 years.
-Co-ordinator of Food and Wine Study Tour of South Australia for the University of Gastronomic Sciences, Italy.
+Coordinator of Food and Wine Study Tour of South Australia for 5 years for the University of Gastronomic Sciences, Italy.
 Led delegations to the Salone del Gusto/Terra Madre, held in Turin Italy, which included members of Govt, Australian Ambassadors to Rome, Business Leaders, SBS Broadcasting Network, Iconic Australian Chefs and members of UN Youth since 2006.
 An Advisor to the Australian Slow Food Management Group and co-leader of the South Australian Division.

 Hosts a weekly Information and Interview Radio Food Program on 5RPH (Vision Australia) since 2005.
 A Board Member of 5RPH and on the Advisory Board of 5RPH(Vision Australia).
 An Honorary Member of Cittaslow Goolwa (Australia).
 A Delegate to the International Assembly of Cittaslow International Italy and the Netherlands since 2008.
 Co-ordinator of a Music Cultural exchange between Adelaide and the headquarters of Cittaslow, Orvieto, Italy.
 Advisor to the Coordinating Committee for the Cittaslow International Assembly in Australia in 2017.
 Ambassador for OZ Harvest Food Rescue Program since 2011, having helped to establish it in South Australia.

 Jannelle Saffin – Co-Vice National President (Independent Directors)